inconvergent/weird/docs/WEIR.md

  ;                   (:DIM (UNSIGNED-BYTE 31)))
  ;                  (VALUES WEIR::WEIR &OPTIONAL))
  ;   Documentation:
- ;
  ;     make weir instance of dim.
  ;
  ;     - max-verts is the maximum number of verts in weir (across all grps).
  ;     - set-size is the initial size of edge adjacency sets.
  ;       ie. the expected number of vertices in the graph ;     - adj-size is the initial size of the adjacency map.
  ;       ie. the expected number of incident vertices ;     - dim is the vector dimension of vertices
- ;
  ;   Source file: /data/x/weird/src/weir/main.lisp
 ```

 #### WEIR:MCOPY-EDGE-PROPS

 ```
-copy props from, from, into edges, to*
+copy props from, from, into edges, to*.

  ; WEIR:MCOPY-EDGE-PROPS
  ;   [symbol]